 Selling a home is serious business.
 Not only is this usually the most valuable asset people own, but it is generally considered a long-term investment.
 Buyers looking at homes generally make this purchase with the understanding that they know what they are getting into and will accept responsibility moving forward.
 Like any business transaction, information that can prevent or change the details of the deal must be laid out to ensure transparency for both the buyer and the seller.

 Wondering what you have to disclose when selling your home?
-Protect yourself from legal action by checking with the Law Office of Steven R. Lovett before placing your home on the market.
+Protect yourself from legal action by checking with a real estate lawyer in Los Angeles at Law Office of Steven R. Lovett before placing your home on the market.